shirarua/shirarua/README.md

 😄 She/Her 🗣️ SHEE-rah 🌶️ Neurospicy

-A neuropsychology student, turned cook, turned data analyst.
+A former neuropsychology student, turned cook, turned data analyst.
 Let's just say I took the scenic route.

 In a wonderfully unconventional way, I was first introduced to data analysis as a kitchen manager.
 I was lucky to work with a talented programmer who built a custom system of interactive reports based on mountains of data.